Prompt engineering for empathic voice interfaces

 1<respond_to_expressions>

-Explain to the LLM exactly how you want it to respond to these expressions and how to use them in the conversation.
-For example, you may want it to ignore expressions unless the user is angry, or to have particular responses to expressions like doubt or confusion.
+Explain to the LLM exactly how to respond to expressions.
+For example, you may want EVI to use a tool to alert you over email if the user is very frustrated, or to explain a concept in depth whenever the user expresses doubt or confusion.
 You can also instruct EVI to detect and respond to mismatches between the user’s tone of voice and the text content of their speech:

 Detect mismatches example